 The DiaFocus app is implemented using Flutter and is available for both Android and iOS.

-The DiaFocus system make use of most CARP components, including:
+The DiaFocus system makes use of most CARP components, including:

-• CAMS for mobile sensing of location, activity, step counts, and similar data.
-It also uses CAMS for integration to Apple Health and Google Fit in order to collect blood glucose data from the AccuCheck device.
+• CARP Mobile Sensing for mobile sensing of location, activity, step counts, and similar data.
+It also uses CAMS for integration with Apple Health and Google Fit to collect blood glucose data from the AccuCheck device.

-• Research Package for collection of informed consent and issuing a wide range of diabetes-related questionnaires and surveys.
+• Research Package for collecting informed consent and issuing a wide range of diabetes-related questionnaires and surveys.

 All data is uploaded and managed in CANS hosted by CACHET.
-A daily report over a patient’s data is accessible from CANS to the HCPs.
+A daily report of a patient’s data is accessible from CANS to the HCPs.

 Background